sevbanBayir/Celestia/README.md

 A modern Android weather application built with Clean Architecture principles and modular design, providing real-time weather information.

+This is a production app, you can try it out from [Google Playstore](https://play.google.com/store/apps/details?id=com.sevban.weatherapp)

 ## 📱 Screenshots

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">